lap-doan/Eye-Tracker-Research/README.md

 CONST_IS_64_BIT: True if the computer the program is running on is 64-bit; False if 32-bit.
 This determines whether iViewXAPI64.dll or iViewXAPI.dll is loaded.

+CONST_GAME_WINDOW_NAME (canary build only): The name of the window that should be active when the program is running.
+Currently, this is set to "Medal of Honor: Warfighter"; however, testing needs to be conducted to determine if the active window is actually named this when playing the game.

 CONST_DEBUG: If set to True, the program will print live information on the participant's gaze and whether the game is paused or not.
+In the canary build, it will also print out the name of the current active window.

 *Regarding border constants, if the boundary is on the screen's border (0.0 or 1.0), it may be better to set the boundary to be slightly less than 0.0 or greater than 1.0 (ie -0.1 or 1.1).